 Patuxia Victory Monument

-Have you ever been to Vientiane?
-How did you like it?
+Have you ever been here?
+What were your personal favorite things to do in Vientiane?
 Let me know in the comments!